shopware/docs/guides/installation/README.md

 ## Declaratively managed

 The installation with Devenv ([see the guide](devenv.md)) manages all necessary services.
 A description file in the source code manages the versions of these services.
-This setup works for linux and macOS.
+This setup works for Linux (also WSL) and macOS.

 A community powered alternative for this is [Dockware](community/dockware.md).
 This is a managed docker setup for Shopware 6 by Shopware agency [dasistweb](https://www.dasistweb.de/).